 How else does the university support mental health?

-In addition to raising awareness about International Men’s Health Week, here at Newcastle University we offer continual wellbeing support for our entire student body, with a strong focus on mental health support via the following services:
+In addition to raising awareness about International Men’s Day, here at Newcastle University we offer continual wellbeing support for our entire student body, with a strong focus on mental health support via the following services:

 - The Mental Health Team support students with ongoing mental health disabilities and significant vulnerabilities to study in a safe and effective way by providing advice and practical support.